TheSpatialCommunity/documents/COC.md

 * If you are affiliated with a company, and will be posting primarily as a representative of said company, be sure to include that in your profile in the "What I Do" section.
 * The broadcast messages @channel, @here, @group, or @everyone are intended for important issues only and should be used sparingly.
 To know the difference, please read more [here](https://get.slack.help/hc/en-us/articles/202009646-Making-announcements).
 * The Admin team will not use your email address for marketing or promotion.
 Occasional community-related messages may be sent to inform you of events or other important matters.
 Your email will not be sold to or used by 3rd parties.
 Please note that your e-mail address is viewable by other members when they view your profile.
-* Direct messages are only for discussion between members that both members wish to keep private.
-Direct messages should never be used for promotions and solicitations - for example, do not send the same direct message to multiple members.
+* Direct messages are only for consensual discussions between members that both members wish to keep private.
+Direct messages should never be used for promotions or solicitations - for example, do not send the same direct message to multiple members.

 ### Preferred behavior
 * Use an acceptable "safe for work" photo as your profile image. _(Seeing a wall of slack-assigned profile icons makes the conversation hard to follow and who is participating)_

 ### Promotion of Yourself or Your Company
-* This is not a marketing forum or a source for new customers.
-Feel free to share your projects and events but refrain from using it from a sole marketing purpose.
-The admins reserve the right to moderate your posts if it is abused.
+* This is not a marketing forum or a source of new customers.
+Feel free to share your projects and events in the appripriate channels, but refrain from using it solely for a marketing purpose.
+The admins reserve the right to moderate your posts for compliance with the code of conduct.
-* We have a dedicated channel named `showcase` for promoting your own work or work you have a stake in.
-Promotions should not go in the `random` channel and should not be placed in other channels without first taking stock of the culture of the channel.
+* We have a dedicated channel named `#showcase` for promoting your own work or work you have a stake in.
+Promotions should not go in the `#random` channel and should not be placed in other channels without first taking stock of the culture of the channel.
 Some channels allow users to post links to their own content - consider the existing content/culture of a channel before posting links to your own content.
-* Wherever you post content you are promoting, you must refrain from doing it so frequently that members of the channel might consider it spam.
+* Wherever you post content you are promoting, you must refrain from doing it in a way that would be perceived as spam.
-* If you have questions or concerns about how to share something you are promoting, or are looking for an exception to these rules, contact the admins in the `call-admin` channel
+* If you have questions or concerns about how to share something you are promoting, or are looking for an exception to these rules, contact the admins in the `#call-admin` channel

 ----